wseaton/sqloxide/readme.md

 # sqloxide

-`sqloxide` wraps rust bindings for [sqlparser-rs](https://github.com/ballista-compute/sqlparser-rs) into a python package.
+`sqloxide` wraps rust bindings for [sqlparser-rs](https://github.com/ballista-compute/sqlparser-rs) into a python package using `pyO3`.

+This package is currently in an *alpha* state, and while the upstream rust crate it wraps is pretty mature, I wouldn't use this in any production code yet 😉

+The original goal of this project was to have a very fast, efficient, and accurate SQL parser I could use for building data lineage graphs across large code bases (think hundreds of auto-generated .sql files).
+Most existing sql parsing approaches for python are either very slow or not accurate (especially in regards to deeply nested queries, sub-selects and/or table aliases).

 ## Installation

-The project provides `manylinux2014` wheels on pypi so should be compatible with most linux distributions.
+The project provides `manylinux2014` wheels on pypi so it should be compatible with most linux distributions.

-To install:
+To install from pypi:
 ```sh
 pip install sqloxide
 ```

+You can also compile the package yourself if an architecture/OS target you need is not posted (eg. darwin, windows).

 ## Usage